 As you know, the body produces vitamin D when the skin is exposed to the sun, which is why it is sometimes referred to as the 'sunshine vitamin.'
 The problem is that for the majority of us, sunshine does not provide enough.

 To start with, the benefit we get from the sun in winter or when it is cloudy is negligible.
 But even during summer, our modern way of life means we tend to spend more time indoors (working in an office or workshop, doing domestic chores, certain routines...) and we do not synthesize as much vitamin D as our bodies need (24-25).

 And older people’s skin produces even less of the vitamin (26).

 Key dietary sources of vitamin D

-- an easy way of significantly boosting your intake is to take a vitamin D supplement, such as Vegan D3.
-Many scientific studies recommend supplementation with vitamin D for the general population, in order to compensate for the widespread and significant deficiencies (27-29).
+An easy way of significantly boosting your intake is to take a vitamin D supplement such as Vegan D3.
+Many scientific studies recommend supplementation with vitamin D for the general population in order to compensate for the widespread and significant deficiencies (27-29).

 Key strengths of the supplement Vegan D3

-- Vegan D3 offers a particularly powerful dosage of 5000IU per capsule.
+- Offers a particularly powerful dosage of 5,000 IU per capsule.
 The efficacy of oral supplementation at this dose has been confirmed by several studies (31-33).

-- It also contains 0.2% natural d-alpha tocopherol from sunflower oil.
-This form of vitamin E helps to protect cells against oxidative stress (35).
+- Also contains 0.2% natural d-alpha tocopherol from sunflower oil.
+This form of vitamin E helps protect cells against oxidative stress (35).

-- Vegan D3 is of course 100% vegan: the vitamin D3 sourced from algae is combined with coconut triglycerides, as well as d-alpha tocopherol from sunflower oil.
+Vegan D3 is of course 100% vegan; the vitamin D3 sourced from algae is combined with coconut triglycerides, as well as d-alpha tocopherol from sunflower oil.
 The capsule shell consists of plant-source gelatine made from tapioca starch.

 Supplements to take in combination with Vegan D3